diegoehg/casting-agency-api/README.md

 ```

 ### GET /actors
-It returns a paginated list of actors & the total number of actors saved in the
+It returns a paginated list of actors & the total number of actors saved.
-database.

 * Request arguments:
-  - `page`: indicate the page number requested (e. g. `/actors=?page=3`)
+  - `page`: indicate the page number requested (e. g. `/actors?page=3`)
 * Response body fields:
   - `success`: boolean value that indicates if the request has been succesful.
   - `actors`: contains a list of actors, at most 10 for every page.
-  - `total_actors`: number of actors included in the database.
+  - `total_actors`: total number of actors included in the database.
 * Permission required: `get:actors`

 Response body example: